 Your room’s temperature and humidity affect sourdough’s proving, too.
 Yeast enjoys a somewhat warm, humid environment.
 The heat helps speed up the breakdown of sugars, while humidity gives yeast the water it needs to break up the long chains of starch in the flour.

-Proving also helps control the gluten network of the sourdough.
+Proofing also helps control the gluten network of the sourdough.
 The yeast eats some of the sugars of the dough, which very slightly softens the dough.
 Too much of this consumption and the bread doesn’t have the structure it needs to stay upright when baking.

 Proofing Tips for Sourdough Bread